-There is no one-size fits all approach to LGBTQIA+ health care, as our community is vast and varying; a faculty member at Boston University School of Medicine noted that “...it’s not just that trans people have different needs than lesbians – there are different needs even within the trans communities.”
+As our community is complex and varying, there is no one-size fits all approach to LGBTQIA+ health care; a faculty member at Boston University School of Medicine noted that “...it’s not just that trans people have different needs than lesbians – there are different needs even within the trans communities.”
 That being said, we all have to start somewhere.
 This guide is by no means comprehensive, and is meant to be a starting point for practitioners (including nursing and medical students and faculty) in learning about providing culturally competent health care, as well as providing local and national resources for LGBTQIA+ patients.

 The Practitioner Resources page provides practitioners with guidelines, best practices, and professional development opportunities for advancing competencies around working with LGBTQIA patients.